ksu-cs-textbooks/cis300/old book/markdown/trees/bst/intro.md

 method, it would be more efficient to structure the code so that this method is only called once; e.g.,

-  - If the tree is emptyÃ‚Â .Ã‚Â .Ã‚Â .Ã‚Â .
+  - If the tree is empty . . . .
   - Otherwise:
       - Get the result of the comparison.
-      - If the result is 0Ã‚Â .Ã‚Â .Ã‚Â .Ã‚Â .
+      - If the result is 0 . . . .
-      - Otherwise, if the result is negativeÃ‚Â .Ã‚Â .Ã‚Â .Ã‚Â .
+      - Otherwise, if the result is negative . . . .
-      - OtherwiseÃ‚Â .Ã‚Â .Ã‚Â .Ã‚Â .
+      - Otherwise . . . .

 This method would need to take two parameters - the key we are looking for and the tree we are looking in.
 This second parameter will actually